YoRyan/open-nec/Docs/for-contributors/routes/njcl-morristown.md

 ## Signaling

-As far as I can tell, the signaling system implemented for the Philadelphia to New York Route was also reused for both of these routes.
+As far as I can tell, the signaling system implemented for the [New York to Philadelphia](../northeastcorridor) route was also reused for both of these routes.

-## Speed Limits
+## Speed limits

 Type 1 speed limits represent visible speed posts.
 Type 3 limits represent signal speeds.
 There are no type 2 limits.

-## Power Changing
+## Power changes

 | Message | Meaning |
 | --- | --- |